 He droned on clearly wanting to school me even though I wasn’t schooling him at all.
 I wasn’t even pushing back.
 I was simply listening.
 At one point, while we talked about my mom’s hysterectomy, he told me it was unlikely he would do that and asked if I knew that a hysterectomy was a surgery.
 Yup, I’m NOT AN IDIOT.
-I know what it is and I know many women my age with my ailments and my personal history get them all the time.
+I'm 47-years-old, have had two children via c-section, and built an internationally-known company from my garage.
+I know what surgery is and I know many women my age with my ailments and my personal history get them all the time.
 Other doctors I know in other states even suggested that a radical hysterectomy might be the best thing for me.

 But not this guy.
 He’d rather I take birth control pills (that could increase my chances of getting breast cancer) in order to treat “bad periods” even though I’ve been diagnosed multiple times with PCOS, a disorder known to increase risk of ovarian cancer.
 Oh, and then there’s the not-so-little mass that brought me to him.
 I have HPV, which causes nearly all cervical cancers.

-By this time, the heat was rising in me and I knew it was going south fast.
+By this time, the heat was rising in me and I knew our visit was going south, and fast.

 The point of no return came in the form of me trying to wrap my head around his “you don’t have PCOS” statement.
 I asked what the treatment might be to help make my horrendous periods every month a little easier if I indeed didn’t have PCOS.